mpatacchiola/blog/_posts/2016-11-12-the-simplest-classifier-histogram-intersection.markdown

 ![image-title-here]({{site.baseurl}}/images/batman_histogram_intersection.png){:class="img-responsive"}

-With Batman was easy to get an high confidence value because the Batman's multicolor fingerprint is pretty distinctive.
+With Batman was easy to get an high confidence value because Batman's multicolor fingerprint is pretty distinctive.
 Let's test the classifier on something more complicated.
 I gave as model a frontal image of Ironman with the helmet on.
 For the test I used an image where Ironman was turned on the right and did not have the helmet.
 I called the `returnHistogramComparisonArray()` and normalised the output, then with matplotlib I generated a bar chart:

 ![image-title-here]({{site.baseurl}}/images/ironman_b_histogram_intersection.png){:class="img-responsive"}